 When you walk into a Shabbat or holiday service in the sanctuary at Chizuk Amuno, you’ll notice the distinct marks of a Conservative congregation – egalitarianism and respect for religious tradition.
-Rabbi Ron Shulman and Rabbi Deborah Wechsler typically lead services.
+Rabbi Joshua Gruenberg and Rabbi Deborah Wechsler typically lead services.
 We sing and recite prayers primarily in Hebrew.
 Because the rabbis invite participation, you will often see congregants leading prayers and reading Torah.

 Yes!
 We have weekly and bi-weekly services for families with children ranging from infancy to 4th Grade and students in Grades 5 and 6.
 These services are held on Shabbat mornings in the intimate setting of Hoffberger Chapel.
 They typically last about one hour.
 Click here to learn more.